Trump 'disagrees strongly' with Georgia's plan to reopen

 “Our next measured step is driven by data and guided by state public health officials,” the governor said.
 “I am confident that business owners who decide to reopen will adhere to minimum basic operations, which prioritize the health and well-being of employees and customers.”

-Trump’s reopening guidelines recommend 14 days of declining new infections before moving to the reopening phase that Kemp has called for.
-That means testing health care workers and people showing symptoms, as well as screening others not showing symptoms.
+In pushing his plans to jump-start the state's economy, Kemp stressed that the state was ramping up its virus testing.
 The number of tests administered in Georgia had plateaued between 3,500 to 4,000 a day.
-However, on Wednesday, the state reported almost 6,000 tests over 24 hours, with Kemp saying on a conference call with Republican U.S. Sen. Kelly Loeffler that Georgia was “really ramping up” its capacity.
+However, on Wednesday, the state reported almost 6,000 tests over 24 hours.

 State Public Health Commissioner Kathleen Toomey said the state will expand its ability to “aggressively” trace the contacts of infected people.